MONOKOI/Religio/HippieDeluxeHeavyTeknon.md

 ## Core Monthly Diet

 These dishes provide a comprehensive homemade food diet superior to 99% of American diets in 2017.
+I redundtantly listed Rice and Pickles with each of the two soups.

-*Rice, Dal And Vegetable Soup*
+*Red Lentil Turnip Dal And Rice*
+1. Red Lentil and Turnip Dal
 1. Brown Rice and Quinoa
-1. Red Lentil and Turnip Dal
-1. Vegetable Soup Greens, Cabbage, Carrots, Radish, Potoes, Prunes w/Miso
 1. Live Pickled Vegetables

+*Vegetable Soup And Rice*
+1. Vegetable Soup With Greens And Miso
+1. Brown Rice and Quinoa
+1. Live Pickled Vegetables

 *Hummus, Onion And Bread*
 1. Hummus, Raw Onion and Whole Grain Flatbred

 *Sweet Potato Pudding*
-1. Mashed Sweet Potatoes
+1. Sweet Potatoes

 *Hard Boiled Eggs*
 1. Eggs Hard Boiled In Soup Or Dal